gbouras13/distill_prostt5/README.md

 # distill_prostt5

-* This is a somewhat experimental training and inference repository for creating ModernProst
+* This is the somewhat experimental training and inference repository for creating ModernProst
-    * ModernProst is a [ModernBERT](https://arxiv.org/abs/2412.13663)-based protein language model that directly translates Amino Acid tokens to 3Di
+    * ModernProst is a [ModernBERT](https://arxiv.org/abs/2412.13663)-based protein classification model that directly translates Amino Acid tokens to 3Di at each residue
     * The final model is 48M parameters and is available as [modernprost-base](https://huggingface.co/gbouras13/modernprost-base) which translates AA->3Di
-    * We also make available [modernprost-profile]() which infers a predicted 3Di PSSM directly from AA input.
+    * We also make available [modernprost-profiles](https://huggingface.co/gbouras13/modernprost-profiles) which infers a predicted 3Di PSSM directly from AA input.
 This model was post-trained on top of modernprost-base.
-* Note: You can also use this repository to directly distill [ProstT5](https://github.com/mheinzinger/ProstT5) although no distillation was actually used in the final ModernProst model as training was not substantially different to training `modernprost-base` from scratch
+* Note: You can also use this repository to directly distill [ProstT5](https://github.com/mheinzinger/ProstT5) although no distillation was actually used in the final ModernProst model as training was not substantially different to training `modernprost-base` from scratch, so decided to do this due to our expanded dataset
 * Note: There are other experimental features/parameters (e.g. anything involing `plddt`) that may be included that are not related to the training of `modernprost`.
-Please use them with caution.
+Please use them with caution YMMV.
 * For directly replication of the exact `modernprost-base` training commands and versions, please see the `replication` subdirectory
-* More to come

 ## Installation